 From the clothes you are wearing to the sofa you watch TV on, they are all made on the humble sewing machine which properly started with Elias Howe.

-I do hope you like my history of Elias Howe and may others take the flag forward to complete my work.
-I have added every snippet I have gained over decades of research.
-A big thank you goes out to all those who supplied information over the years, especially his relatives.
+I do hope that you like my history of the great man, hopefully others will take the flag forward to complete my life's work.
+I must also say a big thank you to all of you that have supplied information over the years, especially relatives.

 Please excuse any mistakes and my English spelling and do feel free to correct me. email@example.com